mongodb/chatbot/docs/docs/ingest/configuration-reference.md

 ## `EmbeddedContentStore`

-The `EmbeddedContentStore` is an interface to interact with MongoDB collection `embedded_content` that stores the content and vector embeddings used in your RAG app.
+The `EmbeddedContentStore` is an interface to the stored content and vector embeddings used in your RAG app.

 To create an `EmbeddedContentStore` that stores data in MongoDB, you can use the function [`makeMongoDbEmbeddedContentStore()`](../reference/core/modules.md#makemongodbembeddedcontentstore).